Bacterial taxonomy

 Bacterial taxonomy is subfield of taxonomy devoted to the classification of bacteria specimens into taxonomic ranks.
+Archaeal taxonomy are governed by the same rules.

 In the scientific classification established by Carl Linnaeus, each species is assigned to a genus resulting in a two-part name.
 This name denotes the two lowest levels in a hierarchy of ranks, increasingly larger groupings of species based on common traits.
 Of these ranks, domains are the most general level of categorization.
 Presently, scientists classify all life into just three domains, Eukaryotes, Bacteria and Archaea.

 Bacterial taxonomy is the classification of strains within the domain Bacteria into hierarchies of similarity.
 This classification is similar to that of plants, mammals, and other taxonomies.
 However, biologists specializing in different areas have developed differing taxonomic conventions over time.
 For example, bacterial taxonomists name types based on descriptions of strains.
 Zoologists among others use a type specimen instead.